 The CSDDD's mission is therefore also to harmonize existing regulations within the EU.

-Far from being a mere copycat of national regulations, the CSDDD broadens their scope of application and increases the possibility of sanctions against companies that fail to comply with its rules, although these remain subject to the will of the member states in charge of enforcement.
+Far from being a mere copycat of national regulations, the CS3D broadens their scope of application and increases the possibility of sanctions against companies that fail to comply with its rules, although these remain subject to the will of the member states in charge of enforcement.

 Sources :